-Reserves can be so rehabilitated that they can support the population that is surplus to the labour requirements of the towns, so long will there be pressure to move into the towns.
-To anyone actively engaged in Race Relations work during the last few decades, this truth has stuck out like a sore thumb.- Develop the Reserves to support the people living there.
-The Tomlinson Report laid great emphasis on this - and/the large sums that would have to be spent.
-On this is done the control of entry to the towns will always be a bone of contention, and the removal - endorsing out - prohibition of entry - influx control - or whatever you call it, will be a constant cause of friction.
-Today known that (in spite of what has and is being done in the Reserves) economic opportunity will not provide an adequate livelihood, and that undernourishment and lowering of the standard of living will follow.
-(To me) therefore, a fundamental necessity is for South Africa to face up to developing the undeveloped areas to enable them to support their population; to do this capital and entrepreneurs are required.
+NECESSITY OF RURAL BANTU TO AUGMENT INCOME: The desire of South Africa's rural and reserve population to move to the cities to seek employment is thus not unique.
+What is unusual, but not unique, is the that is surplus to the labour requirements of the towns, so long will there be pressure to move into the towns.
+To anyone actively engaged in Race Relations work during the last few decades, this truth has stuck out like a sore thumb develop the Reserves to support the people living there.
+Tomlinson Report laid great emphasis on this - and to the large sums that would have to be spent to make this possible.
+Until this is done the control of entry to the towns will always be a bone of contention, and the removal - endorsing out - prohibition of entry - influx control - or whatever you call it, will be a constant cause of friction. to be endorsed out is regarded as banishment, as it is well known that (in spite of what has and is being done in the Reserves) economic opportunity will not provide an adequate livelihood, and that undernourishment and lowering of the standard of living will follow.
+To me, therefore, a fundamental necessity is for South Africa to face up to developing the undeveloped areas to enable them to support their population; to do this capital and entrepreneurs are required.